Professor Joanna Gavins

-I work within the discipline of cognitive poetics, an innovative and interdisciplinary approach to literary study that draws on research from the cognitive sciences to understand the human experience of literary reading.
-More specifically, I have been involved for the last ten years or so in the development of Text World Theory, a cognitive-linguistic model of human discourse processing, and its application to literary discourse in particular.
-I am the Director of the Text World Theory Special Collection, housed in the University's Western Bank library, and my monograph on text-worlds, Text World Theory: An Introduction, was published in 2007.
-For more information about the text-world approach to discourse, please visit the Text World Theory website.
+Throughout my academic career, I have been principally focused on development of Text World Theory, a cognitive-linguistic model of human discourse processing, and its application to literary discourse in particular.
+I am the Director of the Text World Theory Special Collection, housed in the University’s Western Bank library, and my monograph on text-worlds, Text World Theory: An Introduction, was published in 2007.
+I also co-edited a collection of leading-edge research on text-worlds, World Building: Discourse in the Mind, with Ernestine Lahey in 2016.
+For more information about the text-world approach to discourse, including its use in secondary school English education, please visit the Text World Theory website.

-My development of the Text World Theory framework has been facilitated to a great extent through the exploration of challenging experimental literature.
-Much of my early research focused on the cognitive poetics of Absurdist prose fiction and poetry, culminating in my book, Reading the Absurd (Edinburgh University Press, 2013).
-My more recent work has centred chiefly around readers’ cognitive experiences of contemporary poetry and I am currently completing a monograph entitled Poetry in the Mind, for publication in 2016.
+My development of the Text World Theory framework over the last two decades has been facilitated to a great extent through the exploration of challenging experimental literature.
+Much of my early research looked at the cognition of Absurdist prose fiction and poetry, culminating in my 2013 book, Reading the Absurd.
+My more recent work on literary style has centred chiefly around the cognitive experience of reading contemporary poetry and I am currently completing a monograph for Edinburgh University Press entitled Poetry in the Mind: The Cognition of Contemporary Poetic Style.

 I am a member of the Poetics and Linguistics Association and served as Assistant Editor of the association’s journal, Language and Literature, from 2009 to 2014.
 I am also Editor of the John Benjamins book series Linguistic Approaches to Literature.

 My main undergraduate teaching responsibilities are on the BA in English Language and Literature degree.
-I teach literary-linguistics at undergraduate level and offer a module in my own area of specialism, cognitive poetics.
-I also teach undergraduate and postgraduate modules in cognitive linguistics, cognitive poetics, and contemporary poetry.
+I teach stylistics and cognitive linguistics at undergraduate level and also offer a Level Three module on my own specialist area of research, Text World Theory.
+At postgraduate level, I teach modules on stylistics and cognitive poetics

-I welcome research applications in all areas of literary-linguistics and cognitive poetics, particularly Text World Theory.
-I am also interested in work on contemporary experimental literature and contemporary poetry.
+I welcome applications from potential PhD students in all areas of stylistics, cognitive linguistics, and cognitive poetics, particularly Text World Theory.

 Articles and Chapters